How to Launch and Grow a Peer-to-Peer Lending Business – 6 Critical Components

 1. Evaluate your current assets, and determine your business model

 Conduct a thorough analysis of your current lending operation.
 One of the best ways to control the risk associated with a major change is to leverage your existing foundation, test on a small scale, and then ramp up to full speed after fine-tuning the pilot program.
-Look at the people, operational processes, and technologies that could support a peer-to-peer launch.
+Assess your team capabilities, operational processes, and existing technology stack and whether it could support a peer-to-peer launch.
 Map out your P2P requirements.
 And then determine the gaps between your current technologies, operational systems and loan products compared to a marketplace lending operation.

 Based on the outcome of your analysis, you may decide to upgrade your loan origination system, build a new platform, or leverage a fully managed LaaS platform.